“Leave Them Alone. They Don’t Owe You Anything.” Giovonnie Samuels Defends Nickelodeon Co-Stars After 'Quiet On Set'

 Will more of your story be shown in the upcoming fifth episode that was just announced?

-GS: I don't know how much I'm allowed to speak on it, but it will be airing on April 7.
+GS: I don't know how much I'm allowed to speak on it, but it will be airing on April 7 (in the US).

 “